 You’ll need to promote yourself as well.
 This is something that’s been very difficult for me.
 Joining Facebook and Twitter definitely seems to be a must, and blogging couldn’t hurt either, though I haven’t tried that.

 At the very least, your hubs will give you an Internet oeuvre you can show to others, a tactic which could certainly help you obtain more writing projects.
 Having a HubPages presence will also make it easy for people around the world to find you and your stories.
 What a mind-bobbling realization!

 What Can You Do about Copied Hubs?

-At present, 45 of my hubs have been copied in some form - that's about one-sixth of my total content.
-During my investigations, I’ve noticed that some people actually show the story was written by Kosmo, while others don’t bother.
+At present, 30 of my hubs have been copied in some form - that's about one-seventh of my total content.
+During my investigations, I’ve noticed that some people actually show the story was written by Kelley Marks or Kosmo, while others don’t bother.
 Any copying of my content irks me, of course, though there doesn’t seem to be much I can do about it.
 I’ve sent an email or two to the owners of these thieving websites but, in general, they play dumb or express lack of concern.

 Perhaps the best thing to do is realize that nobody would be stealing from you if they thought your content was bad.
 Take this backhanded compliment and be as happy as you can, even though you may be losing money when people copy your hubs.

 Fortunately, as of January 2020, I don’t have as many copied hubs.
 I used to have 45 and now I have 30.
 Maybe word is getting around that copying other people’s stories or articles will no longer be tolerated.
 Hey!